-You may obtain a permanent card by completing the registration form above.
 You’ll need to complete your registration for a permanent library card by visiting any Pasadena Public Library location with a valid form of photo identification and proof of your current address.
 See Card Details below for information on acceptable address verification documentation.

 Once you’ve completed your registration for a permanent card, you’ll be able to:

 - Place hold requests through our online catalog.

 - Check out items at all Pasadena Public Libraries.